2512500960/transparent_proxy/README.md

 # transparent_proxy_v2ray
-Changer ur v2ray-server-ip variable and the local dokomodoor port in the beginning of the script.
+Change ur proxy server's ip variable and the local dokomodoor port in the beginning of the script.